-How a VPN Protects You While You Torrent
+How A VPN Protects You While Torrenting

 Torrenting is a form of file sharing that has become increasingly popular over the years.
 When you use a torrent site, you are downloading files from a central server and other users like yourself.
 Torrenting has received a bad reputation for copyright infringement and other illegal activities, but the act of file sharing in itself is not illegal in the United States.